Year 4

 The children will also complete a daily Math Skills sheet which focuses on the four operations: addition, subtraction, multiplication and division as well as fractions.

-TOPIC - HISTORY, SCIENCE & GEOGRAPHY
+TOPIC – SCIENCE, History & DT

 RE